-- All types of lifts and balances with extended arms and where the lifting partner is in an upright standing position are prohibited.
-All lifts where the partner is lifted and held above shoulder level are prohibited. - All lifts using the Aerial Pole as an aid and fixing the lifting position are prohibited.
-These lifts are only allowed if used as a transition onto the Aerial Pole without fixing a position. - Throwing a partner into the air and catching him or her with no contact with the Aerial Pole is prohibited. - Twisting saltos and two or more consecutive saltos without Aerial Pole contact are prohibited.
+- All types of lifts and balances with extended arms and where the lifting partner is in an upright standing position and have no contact with the apparatus are prohibited.
+All lifts where the partner is lifted and held above shoulder level with no apparatus contact are prohibited. - All lifts using the apparatus as an aid and fixing the lifting position are prohibited.
+These lifts are only allowed if used as a transition onto the hoop without fixing a position. - The lifting partner may not move in any way when performing an approved lift, including lifts with apparatus contact. - Throwing a partner into the air and catching him or her with no contact with the apparatus is prohibited. - Twisting saltos and two or more consecutive saltos without hoop contact are prohibited.
 A twist is defined as a change of the direction of the body while mid-salto, i.e. the performer rotates on two axes instead of one - No rotation movements including jumps, pivots and pirouettes with more than 720° on one point are allowed.

-Penalty: if the above rules are not adhered to, a penalty of -5 will be given by the Master Judge for each infringement, and no difficulty value will be awarded.
+Penalty: if the above rules are not adhered to, a penalty of -5 will be given by the Head Judge for each infringement, and no difficulty value will be awarded.